Home > Good Food > Treats + Desserts > Sourdough Chocolate Chip Cookies

 1. When ready to bake, preheat the oven to 350f.
 Line a cookie sheet with parchment paper.

-2. Scoop the cookie dough onto the prepared baking sheets with a #40 scooper, flatten the balls and then press a couple of reserved chocolate chunks into the top of the dough.
+Scoop the cookie dough onto the prepared baking sheets with a #40 scooper, flatten the balls and then press a couple of reserved chocolate chunks into the top of the dough balls, or about 1/4 cup of chocolate chips.

-4. Remove the cookies from the oven and sprinkle with a pinch of flaked salt, if desired.
+1. Remove the cookies from the oven and sprinkle with a pinch of flaky sea salt, if desired.
 This step is optional but totally recommended!

 Batch: